Invented (album): Composition

 Musically, the sound of Invented has been described as power pop.
 While it has also been tagged as emo, it was noted that the band moved away from the style.
-Singer-songwriter Courtney Marie Andrews provided guest vocals for five of the album's tracks, namely "Heart Is Hard to Find", "Movielike", "Coffee and Cigarettes", "Cut" and "Invented".
-Adkins, who met Andrews through mutual friends in Phoenix, Arizona, stated that she is "very versatile; she can sing really high. [...]
+Singer-songwriter Courtney Marie Andrews provided guest vocals for five of the album's tracks, namely "Heart Is Hard to Find", "Movielike", "Coffee and Cigarettes", "Cut", and "Invented".
+Adkins, who met Andrews through mutual friends in Phoenix, Arizona, stated that she is "very versatile; she can sing really high. ...
 There’s a few spots on the record that I knew I wanted a female vocal. ...
-I put her to work on some other things that I thought might be interesting to get more voices in there."
-Andrews subsequently joined the band on tour, with Adkins stating, "there's female vocals on most of our records, so it's nice to have that represented live. [...]
+I put her to work on some other things that I thought might be interesting to get more voices in there".
+Andrews subsequently joined the band on tour, with Adkins stating, "There's female vocals on most of our records, so it's nice to have that represented live. ...
 It's nice having her around to cover the higher stuff that I don’t normally do live."
 The strings for "Heart Is Hard to Find" and "Littlething" were arranged and conducted by David Campbell.
 They consist of violinists Josephina Vergara, Gerardo Hilara, Tammy Hatwan and Michele Richards, and celloist Steve Richards.

-Adkins states that each song is its own "closed narrative," remarking that the album's title Invented referred to a track that he felt "sums up the mood here, but could also be taken more literally as this album is the deepest into character writing we have tried so far."
+Adkins states that each song is its own "closed narrative", remarking that the album's title Invented referred to a track that he felt "sums up the mood here, but could also be taken more literally as this album is the deepest into character writing we have tried so far".
 The opening track "Heart Is Hard to Find" consists of handclaps, acoustic guitar and orchestral flourishes.
 "My Best Theory" uses dissonant rhythms; it was reminiscent of "Gone Away" by the Offspring, and the Smashing Pumpkins.
-Adkins said it talks about "finding your individuality in a world where extremes are more and more presented as your only option."
+Adkins said it talks about "finding your individuality in a world where extremes are more and more presented as your only option".

 The Foo Fighters-esque "Evidence" comes across as a mid-tempo iteration of "Big Casino" from Chase This Light.
 "Higher Devotion" is a dark disco track with industrial guitar sounds, synthesizers played by Doug Borrmann, and Adkins channeling Prince.
 The mid-tempo number "Movielike" discusses the reality of living in a big city.
-"Coffee and Cigarettes" is a coming-of-age song about life post-education, and features references to Otis Redding and Grateful Dead.
-"Stop" is a ballad that sees Adkins duetting with Rachel Haden; the song dates back to 2006, when the band were writing material for Chase This Light.
+"Coffee and Cigarettes" is a coming-of-age song about life post-education and features references to Otis Redding and Grateful Dead.
+"Stop" is a ballad that sees Adkins duetting with Rachel Haden; the song dates back to 2006, when the band was writing material for Chase This Light.
 "Littlething" is a mid-tempo song with strings and Clarity-esque xylophones.